5 Ways To Remove a Bumper Sticker

 Sometimes all it takes is hot water.
 Wet a rag in boiling water and being careful not to burn your hands, place completely over the decal.
 Still not coming loose?
 Pour boiling water directly on the sticker, and while it’s still soaked, peel off a corner of the sticker with your fingers, a rubber spatula or an old credit card.
 Do not attempt removal with a razor blade or pointed tool of any kind.

 This method is effective, but ensure you don’t hold the drier too close to the paint.
-Use the low setting for 30 seconds, and start to peel off a corner of the sticker, alternating with 30 second applications of heat.
+Use the low setting for 30 seconds, and start to peel off a corner of the sticker.
+Don’t apply heat for longer than 30 seconds at a time: 30 seconds of heat, 30 seconds of peeling, repeat.
 Wipe remaining residue with a soft, lint-free rag dampened with rubbing alcohol.
 Finish with a polishing compound and a fresh coat of wax if needed.
 Works great on steel, glass and some painted surfaces as well.

 Some common household products can help loosen the adhesive.
 Try mixing three parts water, two teaspoons rubbing alcohol and one part either eucalyptus oil, alcohol solution, or dish soap in a spray bottle.
 Generously spray the area, and soak for 10 minutes.
 Remove as much of the sticker as possible.
 If necessary, reapply solution, soak and peel until entire sticker is removed.